juhasev/sample-ninja-help/subpanel-email-template.md

 ### Colors

-Choose colors that best suit your branding style.
+Please choose colors that work best for your branding style.

 ### Elements